‘Terrifying’: Amusement park ride stalls midair with people onboard - NewsBreak

 “It looked terrifying,” added Gilliard.
 “I was terrified for them.”

 “People were terrified,” Powell agreed while recounting the incident.
-“It was quite horrifying to watch because that could have been anyone on there.”Ride operator at Florida county fair becomes stuck in metal platform, suffers injuries
+“It was quite horrifying to watch because that could have been anyone on there.”Teen falls to death from Florida amusement park ride

 A spokesperson for Carowinds sent WJZY a statement saying, “ Safety and security of our guests and associates is our top priority.
 Unfortunately, while we work hard to provide the best experience possible, attractions may not always be operational.”